 Michelle Bouchard: President+ Read bio

 Michelle Bouchard brings twenty years’ experience in public/private partnerships to her position as HealthCorps President.
-As President, she oversees more than 90 staff members and an operating budget of $8.6 million that impacts about 300,000 people across 13 states and Washington, DC.
+As President, she oversees nearly 100 staff members and an operating budget of $10 million that impacts students and their communities across 11 states and Washington, DC.

 Prior to heading up HealthCorps, Ms. Bouchard served as Chief Financial Officer of Governors Island Preservation and Education Corporation (GIPEC), a public benefit corporation charged with the redevelopment of the former military base in New York Harbor.
 She was appointed to the position by the New York Governor and New York City Mayor.
 At GIPEC, Ms. Bouchard oversaw $35 million in operating funds and $140 million in capital funds.